17hats

 Premium $129/month $109/month

-Payment processing fees: 2.9% + $0.25 per card transaction (Starter/Essentials), 1.5% on Premium.
-1.5% for ACH across all plans.
+Payment processing fees: 2.9% + $0.25 per card transaction on all plans.
+1.5% for ACH bank transfers on all plans.
+Premium members processing over $500,000/year may negotiate lower card rates.
 US and Canada only.
-7-day free trial.
+30-day free trial, no credit card required.
 Existing members who subscribed before February 2025 received a temporary 20% discount for one year after the price hike.

 Cost analysis